-John Moffet made it to the 1984 Olympics back home in Los Angeles as the world’s greatest breaststroke swimmer after having set a new 100 meter world record and having won the American Olympic qualifying races.
-In Los Angeles, he hoped for a gold medal, but unfortunately he tore a thigh muscle during the trials.
-Nonetheless, while in great pain he made it to the final with a bandage wrapped tightly around his leg.
+John Moffet made it to the 1984 Olympics back home in Los Angeles as the world’s greatest breaststroke swimmer, after he set a new 100m world record and won the American Olympic qualifying races.
+In Los Angeles, he hoped for a gold medal, but unfortunately, he tore a thigh muscle during the trials.
+Even though in great pain, he swam the final with his leg tightly bandaged.
 Without any real chance of winning, Moffet managed an easily forgotten fifth place.
-He left the Olympics with a feeling similar to that of failing your driving test, which is more uncommon than being struck by lightning in the United States.
+He left the Olympics with a feeling similar to that of failing your driving test.

-Glenn Mills performed a lousy 200 meters breaststroke at the American qualifying races.
+Glenn Mills swam a lousy 200m breaststroke at the American qualifying races.
 He placed fourth, more than a second slower than four years before, and was unable to join the team.
-The Olympics is the greatest thing that can happen in a swimmer’s career and something that opens doors in an America that loves winners.
+The Olympics is the greatest thing that can happen in a swimmer’s career and something that opens doors in America, a country that loves winners.
 Mills couldn’t help going through his career over and over in his head.
 What if Jimmy Carter hadn’t mixed politics and sport?
-The Olympics being cancelled during the two world wars was one thing, but this was nothing but political drama.
+The Olympics being canceled during the two world wars was one thing, but that situation was nothing but political drama.

 Let’s return to cognitive psychology.
 Fortunately, it was not in Mills’ nature to dwell on things he was unable to control.
-At the age of fifteen, he’d lost his beloved older brother to cancer; something that put his competitions in perspective.
-Instead of being bitter, he was grateful for his career and for all of the possibilities, experiences and friends it had brought him.
-Today, Glenn Mills works as a swimming consultant helping young swimmers understand how good they can become by improving their technique and physical status.
-In what’s a pretty odd coincidence, Coach Dennis Pursley is now the head coach for the swimming team of Mills’ old college in Alabama.
+At the age of 15, he’d lost his beloved older brother to cancer, something that put his competitions in perspective.
+Instead of being bitter, he was grateful for his career and all the possibilities, experiences and friends it had brought him.
+Today, Glenn Mills works as a swimming consultant, helping young swimmers understand how good they can become by improving their technique and physical stamina.
+In what’s an odd coincidence, Coach Dennis Pursley is now the head coach for the swimming team of Mills’ old college in Alabama.